Mushi-Uta

-Mushi-Uta (ムシウタ, Mushiuta) is a Japanese light novel series written by Kyouhei Iwai and illustrated by Ruroo.
+Mushi-Uta (ムシウタ, Mushiuta) is a Japanese light novel series written by Kyouhei Iwai and illustrated by Llo.
 There is also a short story series called Mushi-Uta bug that is serialized in The Sneaker magazine.
 A manga adaptation by Seijuro Miz is serialized in Shōnen Ace magazine.
 An anime television series adaptation written by Reiko Yoshida and directed by Kazuo Sakai began airing on July 6, 2007.

 Plot

 Mushi-Utas story takes place in the near future.
 Ten years before the story's opening, strange insect-like creatures known as "Mushi" began appearing.
 The Mushi are able to consume people's dreams and thoughts in return for supernatural powers.
 At the end of episode one, protagonist Daisuke "Kakkō" Kusuriya encounters a young girl named Shiika Anmoto.
 The two, in time, become quite close.
 However, unbeknownst to Kakkō, Shiika is an escapee from a secret prison known as GARDEN where those possessed by the Mushi, known as the Mushitsuki, are held.
 GARDEN's military force, the Special Environmental Conservation Executive Office, dispatches its finest killer to track down Shiika.
 However, they are faced with resistance from the Mushibane resistance organisation, led by the secretive "Ladybug".